 Janet and Victor Romero Evans also promote and present their annual Mother's Day and Father's Day shows 'SONGS & LAUGHTER with my MOTHER' and 'SONGS & LAUGHTER with my FATHER' respectively.

-Janet peroforms live at venues throughout the UK and World including annual performances at the World famous Jazz Cafe, 02 Indigo and Billboard Live in Japan.
+Janet peroforms live at venues throughout the UK and World including annual performances at the World famous Jazz Cafe, 02 Indigo and Billboard Live in Japan, to name but a few.

 Currently, Janet is performing at festivals throughout the UK.